CybersecurityXLab/IOT-Commander/feb1/enterprise After Hours/README.txt

 This is the testbed setup during the Enterprise after hours scenario.
-The TCP light was the target of all attacks during the scenario.
+The avacom camera was the target of all attacks during the scenario.